 "Toddlers are developing their identities as autonomous learners." "(Toddlers) can be supported by familiar, sensitive adults who know and understand them".
 Te Whāriki

 Our Junior School

-Welcome to our Junior School, a unique environment intentionally set up to provide a variety of spaces and experiences that this almost 2-3 age group need.
+Welcome to our Junior School, a unique environment that provides a variety of spaces and experiences that this almost 2-3 age group need.

-This group is playful and engaging in plenty of exploration, communication, self-control and independence, “I do it", is their attitude.
+This group is playful and engaging, with plenty of exploration, communication, self-control and independence.
+“I do it" is their attitude.

-They need time and space to try things, practice and make mistakes, developing a sense of identity and awareness of those around them.
+They need time and space to try things, practice and make mistakes.
+This develops a sense of identity and awareness of those around them.
 Striving for a 1:5 ratio, our teachers are able to support children's choice and independence, provide stimulating experiences while also caring for their needs and fostering self-help skills.

 Routine and predictability is important and learning is integrated effectively into these times.

 Transition to the Senior School

 At least 3 visits are suggested for the new child to feel comfortable with the surroundings of the Senior School; to meet the children and their teachers.
 It is important that the child and family feel safe and secure.
 Confidence will grow as they become familiar with our customs and regular routines in their new environment.

 From the junior school: This transition is usually very smooth for the child and offered when space allows and the child is 'ready'.
 The junior and senior school have a shared outdoor area and meet frequently throughout the day.
 Mornings before 930am and afternoons after 330pm are shared together.
 Children and teachers are known to one another so the process offers an opportunity to immerse the new child into the programme.
 The process is documented and shared with family, whānau and kaiako.
 The senior school has a lunchbox day on Wednesdays.
 Please refer to our lunch box policy for more information.